BOOK ONLINE

 Holiday decor and Christmas tree in the Solarium at Gettysburg’s Battlefield Bed & Breakfast

-The Gettysburg Holiday House Tour is coming back in 2024!
+The Gettysburg Holiday House Tour 2026.

-The Gettysburg Holiday House Tour has expanded to two days, Saturday and Sunday, December 14 & 15, 2024.
+The Gettysburg Holiday House Tour expanded to two days, Saturday and Sunday, December 14 & 15, 2024.

-Country Properties will feature historic homes and inns in the country-side around Gettysburg, Cashtown, and Fairfield.
+Country Properties will featureD historic homes and inns in the country-side around Gettysburg, Cashtown, and Fairfield.

-These homes and inns are in the immediate Gettysburg Borough or within 5 miles of Gettysburg.
+These homes and inns were in the immediate Gettysburg Borough or within 5 miles of Gettysburg.
 This is your chance to see the interiors of buildings you may have walked by for years.
 Of course, all the homes and inns will be showing off their holiday decorations.

 1. Book a room at Battlefield Bed & Breakfast for the weekend.